This page gives information about Chaos Cosmos Browser in 3ds Max.

 Once downloaded, materials can be imported via the Import button.
 If there is an object currently selected, the material is applied directly to it.
-Otherwise, the material in imported into the Material Editor.
+Otherwise, the material is imported into the Material Editor.
 Alternatively, dragging onto an object in the scene or directly into the Material Editor also imports it.

 Click the green arrow for two additional import options.

-Use triplanar mapping – Enables triplanar mapping on VRayBitmaps (when adding the material to scene or selection).
+Use triplanar mapping – Enables triplanar mapping on VRayBitmaps (when adding the material to a scene or selection).

 Use real-world scale – Enables real-world scale mapping for VRayBitmaps (when adding the material to a scene or selection).